yeskarthik/fave-it/README.md

 Installation Link : https://chrome.google.com/webstore/detail/fave-it/mhojcabdgagooepopmfcimnkflgihnjg

+Updates in 1.0.0:

+1. Styled to suit latest Facebook UI.
+2. Added feature to Un-fave.

 Tired of scrolling down the Facebook stream to find interesting posts by your buddies a few days back?
 Here's an ultimate tool to bookmark posts in the Facebook stream without opening the post or even right clicking it.